Goddess (Banks album)

 Goddess is the debut studio album by American singer and songwriter Banks, released on September 5, 2014, by Harvest Records.
 The album includes songs from her previous extended plays Fall Over and London.
 The album spawned four singles: "Warm Water", "Brain", "Drowning", and "Beggin for Thread".
 A companion remix album, Goddess Remixes, was released digitally on March 23, 2015.
+To mark the album's tenth anniversary, Goddess: Unplugged featuring acoustic versions of 10 tracks from the standard album was released on December 13, 2024.

 Background

 In February 2014, Banks mentioned that her then-untitled debut studio album was nearing completion; she commented, "I feel like I still have a few more things to let out so that I'll feel really comfortable and happy with my first album being released."
 In April, Banks announced that the album would be titled Goddess, and confirmed that it would be released on September 9, 2014 in the United States.

 Singles

 "Warm Water" was released as the lead single from Goddess on May 27, 2013.
 "Brain" was released as the second single from the album on January 29, 2014.
 The album's third single, "Drowning", was released on June 9, 2014, peaking at number 48 on the US Rock Digital Songs chart.
 On July 22, 2014, "Beggin for Thread" was released as the fourth and final single from the album.
 The song reached number 11 on the US Alternative Songs chart, reached number 64 in Germany, and number 80 in Australia.